 Cresswell found that the transverse abdominis was active in both phases of flexion and extension trunk movements, while the other abdominal muscles showed significantly more activity in flexion.
 Adding Valsalva’s Maneuver to flexion or extension showed that the transverse abdominis was more related to IAP than the other abdominal muscles.
 This study indicates that the transverse abdominis functions as a stabilizing muscle while the other abdominal muscles function more in joint movement.
 In an uninjured sacroiliac joint, nutation is considered the position of greatest stability.
 However, when the SIJ is injured and hypermobile (nutation lesion), nutation is the position of greatest instability.

 Using Doppler imaging and vibration analysis, Richardson et al. demonstrated that the transverse abdominis can act independently, and more effectively, from the rest of the trunk muscles to reduce laxity in the sacroiliac joint.
-As a nutation muscle, the transverse abdominis brings the sacrum and ilium closer together, enhancing stability, as long as the sacroiliac joint does not go past normal range of motion.
-Motion was prevented by means of isometric exercises monitored by an inflatable pressure valve p146-155.
+As a nutation muscle, the transverse abdominis brings the sacrum and ilium closer together, enhancing stability, as long as the sacroiliac joint does not go past the normal range of motion.
+The motion was prevented by means of isometric exercises monitored by an inflatable pressure valve p146-155.

 Tesh et al. p56 demonstrated that the thoracolumbar fascia, by approximating the spinous processes of the lumbar spine, produced an extension moment (nutation).
 Since both the transversus abdominis and multifidus tense the thoracolumbar fascia during expiration, their combined action can be considered to assist spinal stability in a normal joint.
 Conversely, when malfunctioning, as in the nutation lesion, the resulting inhibition of this muscle can hinder spinal stability.